 Let's be clear, the purpose of forums aren't to solely promote one's blog, website, product, or service.
 You should use forums as a more informal way to build a personal following, establish credibility and industry recognition, and educate readers with concise, quality answers.

-That being said, the more active you are on a forum, the more leeway the community will grant you when it comes to slowly 'plugging' your blog or content pieces as a more detailed analysis to what someone is looking for.
+That being said, the more active you are on a forum, the more leeway the community will grant you when it comes to slowly 'plugging' your blog or content pieces as a more detailed analysis of what someone is looking for.
+Quora gives you the opportunity to have a headline displayed on every one of your answers, use this space to subtly mention your blog or company and what you do there.

-For example, if you someone asks, "Who can give me an honest answer as to which CRM solution works best for them," you can follow up with the CRM your company currently uses, its usability and basic features, and other options you're aware of that may be relevant to them.
+For example, if someone asks, "Who can give me an honest answer as to which CRM solution works best for them?," you can follow up with the CRM your company currently uses, its usability and basic features, and other options you're aware of that may be relevant to them.

 Depending on the open-endedness of their question, you might also suggest something like, "We have a few informative blogs detailing CRM solutions for small businesses and niche industries, much like what you're describing."
 This is one strategy that works well for C-suite executives and influencers.